I know that I promised an update in June on the group coding project in a previous post, so here are the latest developments.

 unviable upon being tested for a variety of reasons.

 We are firmly in the age of truly mobile devices.
-More people use smartphones than laptops.
-Smartphones are
+More people use smartphones than laptops, and on mobile networks,

 Solution?
 This is a tough one.
 What first comes to mind is having cell towers